nostack-dev/minitemplate/README.md

 ## Component Generation

 MiniTemplate allows you to generate static HTML files from templates and components using the `generate.sh` script.
 The script takes care of replacing placeholders with component content and adding optional theming.
-It supports both regular and showcase modes.

 ### Default Usage